maldoinc/wireup/docs/pages/configuration.md

 ## @ Annotation-based configuration
 In addition to service objects, the container also holds configuration, called parameters.

+You can modify the parameters by updating the `container.params` dict.

 !!! warning
     **Parameters represent application configuration**.
     They are not intended to pass values around or to be used as a global session object.